 “You’re only fifteen thousand years old?”

 “No!
-I’m fifteen years old!
-Only fifteen years!
+I’m fifteen years old, just fifteen!
 My God, are you kidding me?
-I mean, really, is this some kind of joke or something?”
+I mean, really, is this some kind of joke?”

 His head jerked back, brow furling in confusion.